Gift Wrapping ideas for Christmas

 For a little more personality, you can freehand your pattern or design, but a cookie cutter is a fast and easy way to create your own original design.

-option 01 — Paint on a bow using your favorite color or keep it simple with black paint
+LEFT — Paint on a bow using your favorite color or keep it simple with black paint

-option 02 — Use a cookie cutter dipped in paint to stamp a festive print and DIY your own holiday wrapping paper.
+RIGHT — Use a cookie cutter dipped in paint to stamp a festive print and DIY your own holiday wrapping paper.
 Let dry fully before wrapping.

 With pom poms and a hot glue gun, you can add texture and a playful vibe to your brown paper present.
 I went with white mini pom poms for a white winter wonderland vibe, but you can totally opt for colored ones if you want a brighter look.